rasmus88/ng-common-library/README.md

 For read-me & documentation

-clone this repo
+1. clone this repo

 ```bash
 https://git.chas.se/radolfsson/angular-library.git
 ```

+2. npm install

-run ng s in project root dir.
+3. run ng s in project root dir.

+4. see doc page for documentation

 ## Installation, usage & how-ot

 To use the library do the following

+1. Install NPM package

 ```bash
 $ npm i @radolfsson/ng-common-library
 ```

-Install all dependencies
+2. Install all dependencies

+3.
 import modules (pipes and/or components)

 ```bash